-A total of 266 startup visa applicants are male (69.1%), while 119 are female (30.9%).
-The average age is 36.6 years, which falls to 36.1 when only successful applicants are considered.
-40.8% of candidates fall in the 25-34 age group, and 6.5% are 24 or younger - the youngest overall turned 18 only a few days before submitting their application.
-Conversely, 33.6% are aged between 35 and 44, with a non-negligible share being 45 or older - the oldest was 65 at time of submission.
+A total of 276 startup visa applicants are male (69%), while 124 are female (31%).
+The average age is 36.8 years, which falls to 36.1 when only successful applicants are considered.
+40.3% of candidates fall in the 25-34 age group, and 6.5% are 24 or younger - the youngest overall turned 18 only a few days before submitting their application.
+Conversely, 32.3% are aged between 35 and 44, with a non-negligible share being 45 or older - the oldest was 65 at time of submission.

-166 candidates have an entrepreneurial background, whereas a majority (208) last worked as employees.
-The most common professional backgrounds are IT (software development in particular), marketing, consulting, management and engineering.
+More than four candidates in ten (43%) have an entrepreneurial background, whereas a majority (54%) last worked as salaried employees.
+The most common professional backgrounds are IT (software development in particular), marketing, consulting, management, and engineering.
 A few applicants are serial startup entrepreneurs, i.e. they have had several experiences in founding and managing startups.

-The highest educational attainment of 144 candidates (37.4%) is a Bachelor's degree, while in 130 cases it is an equivalent of the Italian 2-year Master's degree (33,8%).
-In addition, 58 candidates have achieved a different postgraduate qualification: 16 of them hold a PhD, and 42 have completed some other form of postgraduate education, including 31 Masters' in Business Administration (MBAs).
-This implies that 332 applicants (86.2%) are university graduates.
+The highest educational attainment of 150 candidates (37.5%) is a Bachelor's degree, while in 130 cases it is an equivalent of the Italian 2-year Master's degree (33,5%).
+In addition, 60 candidates have achieved a different postgraduate qualification: 16 of them hold a PhD, and 44 have completed some other form of postgraduate education, including 31 Masters' in Business Administration (MBAs).
+This implies that 344 applicants (86%) are university graduates.
 The remaining part do not hold any university degree, having obtained, for example, vocational qualifications or a high- or middle-school diploma as their highest educational attainment.

-A total of 55.4% (124 out of 224) of successful candidates have an educational qualification equivalent or higher than the Italian second-level university degree; more in general, 92% of startup visa holders are college graduates.
+A total of 55.2% (127 out of 230) of successful candidates have an educational qualification equivalent or higher than the Italian second-level university degree; more in general, 92.2% of startup visa holders are college graduates.

-The most frequent educational backgrounds are in science and technology related domains, such as IT and in particular various branches of engineering, the most common degree of all (55 occurrences).
+The most frequent educational backgrounds are in science and technology related domains, such as IT and in particular various branches of engineering, the most common degree of all (78 occurrences).
 Rather common are also economics and business studies (e.g. marketing, business administration), design, and to a lesser extent also humanities and social science (e.g. international relations).